-The principles underlying the guidance aim to encourage staff to achieve the highest possible standards of conduct (including online) in order to keep children safe and minimise the risk of any inappropriate conduct occurring.
+The principles underlying the guidance aim to encourage staff to achieve the highest possible standards of conduct (including online) and minimise the risk of any inappropriate conduct occurring.
 The professional working relationships of members of staff should be positive, supportive and characterised by mutual respect, as should all staff interactions with pupils and parents.